 What is a Total Loss Claim?

-When will an adjuster declare a car a total loss?
+When will an adjuster decide if a car is a total loss?

-There are a few ways your adjuster will declare your vehicle a total loss:
+There are a few ways your adjuster will decide if your vehicle is a total loss:

-- Your insurance company's standards to repair a vehicle aren't met, usually because the repair costs will be more expensive than or too close to the vehicle's value
+- Your insurance company's standards to repair a vehicle aren't met, usually because the repair costs will be more expensive than, or too close, to the vehicle's value; or

-- Your state requires the insurance company to declare a total loss based on the amount of damage.
-Each state is different, but here the standards for our Say drivers' states:
+- Your state's laws require the insurance company to declare your vehicle a total loss based on the amount of damage.
+Each state is different, so talk with your adjuster about the laws in your state.

 What happens to my car when it's totaled?